deep-learning-for-humans/spam-slaya/README.md

 Below is a full run of the application.
 Please note that the initial 4 minutes and 11 seconds are spent to download the LLM.
 It is intentionally kept to show the **full** end to end usage of the application.

 https://github.com/user-attachments/assets/8c05ced6-ca26-4b7d-aca3-fb173299d0f8

+_Note: This is a little outdated, will update it soon.
+The fundamental flow remains the same however_

 ## The LLM